marcon29/rails-archery-score-tracker/notes.md

         - build Round Management
         - build Results views (ScoreSessions show and index)

-# Archer Model
-    - use ArcherCategory.default_by_archer_data to set default_cat attr via callback
-        - requires an age calculation from Bday
-        - need to allow this to be changed by user via profile, but can use the same method
-            - default_by_selection
-    - commented out the loginhelper line in spec/rails_helper - check when going through user/sessions

 # Shot model
     # it "can identify all possible score values" do